smartcontractkit/documentation/docs/chainlink-automation/compatible-contracts.md

 ## Overview

-Learn how to make smart contracts that are compatible with the `AutomationCompatibleInterface` contract and its functions.
+Learn how to make smart contracts that are compatible with the `KeeperCompatibleInterface` contract and its functions.

 **Topics**